-I am from a Town in England called Loughborough.
+I am from a town in England called Loughborough.
 I come from a close family and have 3 sisters and too many pets to count.
 I am currently working Freelance in both Illustration and graphic design and volunteering part-time for a gallery Local to Loughborough called Modern Painters, New Decorators.
-Which I enjoy as it allows me time to spend with other creatives.
+I enjoy as it allows me time to spend with other creatives.

 2. Tell us about your aesthetic.